coreymwamba/phd-tools/README.md

 ## setup

-The original way I did was messy, and I found a way through trials and constant errors.
+The original way I did it was messy, and I found a way through trials and constant errors.
 This will be much more ordered.

 ### 1. Set up a private Git repository (or some form of version control store)

-1. Make a folder on you computer where your chapters/sections/media are going to be stored.
+1. Make a folder on your computer where your chapters/sections/media are going to be stored.
     ```$ mkdir phd-git/```
 2. Sign up for an account on a Git hosting service
 3. Make a private repo (these are free on both Github and Gitlab) -- here, I will call it "phd-git"